Inside the world’s most unusual hotel workouts

 @amangiri

 In contrast to shouty workout classes, Amangiri channels the quiet discretion of its stone desert suites into a surreal wellness experience known as Dark Exposure.
 Inside a light-sealed room in the Floatation Pavilion, you're guided through affirmation-based meditations and breathwork.
-Based around sensory deprivation theory, whereby removing light stimulation induces deeper relaxation, the goal is a non-whirring brain and greater self-acceptance.
-Continue the vibe with ASMR sessions, sound-bowl therapy or yoga on top of a giant rock formation called Tower Butte, having been helicoptered up, as you do.
+Based on sensory deprivation theory, whereby removing light stimulation induces deeper relaxation, the goal is a non-whirring brain and greater self-acceptance.
+Continue the vibe with ASMR sessions, sound-bowl therapy or yoga on top of a giant rock formation called Tower Butte, having been sent by helicopter, as you do.

 Desert tightrope walking